IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/REVIEW.md

 False.
 Actions can invoke other actions, acting as a proxy, using the NPM Apache OpenWhisk JavaScript library.
 <p><code>var openwhisk = require('openwhisk');</code></p>
 [explanation]

+---

+6. It is impossible to perform a blocking invocation on an asynchronous action.

+(!) true
+(x) false

+[explanation]
+False.
+Using Promises in NodeJS, it is possible for your function to return while waiting for the result of the Promise.
+[explanation]

+---

+7. If an action in the middle of a sequence fails, the platform will return the error after the last action in the sequence is invoked.

+(!) true
+(x) false

+[explanation]
+False.
+The platform will return the error from the failing action immediately.
+[explanation]